DorianDepriester/Elasticipy/docs/source/Tutorial_AveragingMethods.rst

 - Voigt (i.e. homogeneous strain assumption);
 - Reuss (i.e. homogeneous stress assumption);
-- Voigt-Reuss-Hill (or Hill, for short.
+- Voigt-Reuss-Hill (or Hill, for short).

-The later is just the arthmetic mean between the Voig and the Reuss stiffnesses.
+The later is just the arithmetic mean between the Voigt and the Reuss stiffnesses.

 As an example, let's consider the stiffness tensor for monoclinic TiNi: